-The Card allows DTE speeds from 64 kbps to 1.152 Mbps in 64-kbps increments.
-Features include loopback diagnostics, out-of-band SNMP/HTTP remote management capabilities (using RM261C-SNMP) and externally accessible configuration switches.
+The mDSL Rack Card allows DTE speeds from 64 kbps to 2.3 Mbps in 64-kbps increments.
+Features include loopback diagnostics, out-of-band SNMP/HTTP remote management capabilities when using the SNMP Management Module (part number RM261C-SNMP), and externally accessible configuration switches.

-As a symmetric DSL NTU, HDSL offers the same data rates in both directions over a single pair of regular telephone lines using 2B1Q modulation.
-The Card is designed to fit into the RM260A 2U-high (3.5") rack chassis.
+As a symmetric DSL NTU, the mDSL Rack Card offers the same data rates in both directions over a single pair of regular telephone lines using Carrierless Amplitude and Phase (CAP) modulation.
+The mDSL Rack Card is designed to fit into Black Box's 2U-high rack chassis (part number RM260).
 This chassis uses a mid-plane architecture, allowing front cards to be plugged into different rear cards.
-Please see the 16-Port Managed Micro Rack manual (part number RM260) manual for more information on the power-supply options that are available.
+Please see the RM260 manual for more information on the power-supply options that are available.